 - Water: To cook the rice.

-- Rice vinegar: A key seasoning ingredient for the rice, adding that tanginess which is key in any sushi.
+- Rice vinegar: A key seasoning ingredient for the rice, adding that tanginess.

 - Salt: Enhances the overall taste and brings out the flavors.